Remove or cover old floors – which is the better solution?

 • you want to play it safe in the long term and technically

-Select the over-coverageif:
+Select the overlay if:

 • you want to work sustainably and conserve resources